-Section Requirement Required Contents Compliance Sections 4, 5 and 6 Submission of the Fiscal Strategy Statement Fiscal Strategy Statement to increase public awareness of the Government's fiscal policy and establish standards for evaluating the conduct of the Government's fiscal strategy. and laid before Parliament on the day of the second reading of the Sections 7, 8 and 9 Submission of the Budget, Economic and Fiscal Position Report The Budget, Economic and Fiscal Position Report to set out the basis to evaluate the Government's fiscal performance as against its fiscal strategy. and placed before Parliament on the day of the second Sections 10, 11 and 12 Submission of the Mid-year Fiscal Position Report Mid-year Fiscal Position Report to provide updated information of the Government's fiscal performance pertaining to the first four months of the relevant year, to enable an evaluation of the same against the Government's fiscal strategy.
-To be released to the public by the last day of June or prior to the lapse of 6 months from the date of passing of the Appropriation Act, whichever is later; and to be placed before the Parliament within two weeks from the date of such release.
-Sections 13, 14 and 15 Submission of the Final Budget Position Report (Annual Report) Final Budget Position Report (Annual Report) to provide updated information of the Government's fiscal performance pertaining to the relevant financial year, to enable an evaluation of the same against the Government's fiscal strategy. within five months from the end of the Financial Year Sections 16, 17, 18 and 19 Submission of Pre- election Budgetary Position Report Pre-election Budgetary Position Report to provide updated information of the fiscal position of the country.
+Section Requirement Required Contents Compliance Sections 4, 5 and 6 Submission of the Fiscal Strategy Statement Fiscal Strategy Statement to increase public awareness of the Government's fiscal policy and establish standards for evaluating the conduct of the Government's fiscal strategy. and laid before Parliament on the day of the second reading of the Sections 7, 8 and 9 Submission of the Budget, Economic and Fiscal Position Report The Budget, Economic and Fiscal Position Report to set out the basis to evaluate the Government's fiscal performance as against its fiscal strategy. and placed before Parliament Sections 10, 11 and 12 Submission of the Mid-year Fiscal Position Report Mid-year Fiscal Position Report to provide updated information of the Government's fiscal performance pertaining to the first four months of the relevant year, to enable an evaluation of the same against the Government's fiscal strategy. by the last day of June or prior to the lapse of 6 months from the date of passing of the Appropriation Act, whichever is later; and to be placed Sections 13, 14 and 15 Submission of the Final Budget Position Report (Annual Report) the Government's fiscal within five months from the end of the Financial Year and placed before Parliament within two weeks from the Sections 16, 17, 18 and 19 Submission of Pre- election Budgetary Position Report Pre-election Budgetary Position Report to provide updated information of the fiscal position of the country.
 To be released to the public within three weeks of the publication of the proclamation order requiring the holding of a general election for the election of Members of Parliament and placed before Parliament within two weeks of the first sitting of the new Parliament.

-^{} By the Minister of Finance By the Secretary to Ministry of Finance
+By the Minister of Finance By the Secretary to Ministry of Finance